Sabretooth (character)

 Sabretooth (Note: Originally stylized as Sabre-Tooth) is a character appearing in American comic books published by Marvel Comics.
-Created by Chris Claremont and John Byrne, he first appeared in Iron Fist #14 (August 1977) and was initially depicted as a serial killer known as "the Slasher", before being developed into a villain associated with the X-Men during the "Mutant Massacre" crossover in 1986.
+Created by Chris Claremont and John Byrne, he first appeared in Iron Fist #14 (August 1977) and was initially depicted as a serial killer known as "the Slasher", before being developed into a supervillain associated with the X-Men during the "Mutant Massacre" crossover in 1986.
 This portrayal of Sabretooth has endured as the archenemy of the superhero Wolverine.

-In his comic book appearances, Sabretooth is the alias of Victor Creed, a psychopathic mutant with enhanced senses, razor-sharp claws, superhuman strength and reflexes, and regenerative healing abilities.
+In his comic book appearances, Sabretooth is the alias of Victor Creed, a psychopathic mutant possessing enhanced senses, razor-sharp claws, superhuman strength and reflexes, and regenerative healing abilities.
 There have been various possible accounts of the origin of Sabretooth's feud with Wolverine.
-The most common story involves both of them being participants of the Weapon X super-soldier program.
+The most common story involves both of them being participants in the Weapon X super-soldier program.
 After Wolverine escapes and attempts to suppress his animalistic qualities, Sabretooth becomes obsessed with forcing Wolverine to embrace his feral instincts by tormenting him and ruining his life.

-In the X-Men film series, Sabretooth is depicted as being Wolverine's brother, portrayed by Tyler Mane in X-Men (2000) and Deadpool & Wolverine (2024) and by Liev Schreiber in X-Men Origins: Wolverine (2009).
-In May 2008, Wizard magazine ranked Sabretooth #193 of the 200 best comic book characters of all time.
+In the X-Men film series, Sabretooth is depicted as Wolverine's biological brother, portrayed by Tyler Mane in X-Men (2000) and Deadpool & Wolverine (2024) and by Liev Schreiber in X-Men Origins: Wolverine (2009).
+In May 2008, the Wizard magazine ranked Sabretooth #193 of the 200 best comic book characters of all time.
 In 2009, Sabretooth was ranked as IGNs 44th Greatest Comic Book Villain of All Time.